 St. Andrew's College is often referred to as the sports college.
-We encourage our students to participate in inter-class and inter collegiate indoor and outdoor sports activities.
+We encourage our students to participate in interclass and inter-collegiate indoor and outdoor sports activities.

 Other Extra-mural Activities

 Besides the cultural, literary and sports events hosted by the college, students get a chance to participate in activities of N.S.S., and also in value education and social outreach activities.